 The Corporation was also named as a defendant in a lawsuit filed in the Superior Court of the State of California, County of San Francisco arising out of its role as an arranger of a term B/second lien loan to SunEdison, Inc. The complaint asserts state common law claims based on allegations that the Corporation misrepresented or failed to disclose to the second lien lenders certain facts about SunEdison's financial condition, including that SunEdison did not have sufficient liquidity.
-On July 15, 2019, the Corporation filed a demurrer, which was fully briefed.
-On July 8, 2020, the California court tentatively overruled the demurrer, and on July 13, 2020, the court issued a final decision overruling the demurrer.
 On September 2, 2020, the Corporation filed a Cross-Complaint against the members of Plaintiff SESL Recovery, LLC (SESL) to enforce the Corporation's right to indemnification under the terms of the Second Lien Credit Agreement.
-Cross-Defendants filed a demurrer to the Cross-Complaint on November 25, 2020, which was overruled in a final decision issued on March 11, 2021.
-Discovery is ongoing.
 On March 18, 2021, the Corporation filed a complaint against SunEdison, Inc. in New York state court.
 The complaint alleges that SunEdison is obligated to indemnify the Corporation for third-party claims brought against it in its capacity as an arranger of the second lien credit facility, including the claims by SESL.
-SunEdison has moved to dismiss the complaint and briefing of that motion is ongoing.
+SunEdison moved to dismiss the complaint.
+On November 5, 2021, the New York state court denied SunEdison's motion.
+On January 10, 2022, the Corporation filed a lawsuit against the original second lien lenders in New York state court alleging that the second lien lenders breached a representation and warranty in the second lien credit agreement that they did not rely on the Corporation when making their decision to lend under the second lien credit facility.